AndreasPK/ghc/docs/users_guide/using-optimisation.rst

     which are guaranteed to raise an exception.
 This includes the generated failure branch on incomplete pattern matches.

+.. ghc-flag:: -flikely-recursion
+    :shortdesc: Tries to mark recursive case alternatives as more likely to be taken which can result in better code.
+        Implied by :ghc-flag:`-O2`.
+    :type: dynamic
+    :reverse: -fno-likely-recursion
+    :category:

+    :default: off

+    For code like `f x = if .. then x else f (... x ... )` we try to detect that we will more often then not end up going into the else branch.

+    This leads to better code layout in some cases.

 .. ghc-flag:: -fregs-graph
     :shortdesc: Use the graph colouring register allocator for register allocation in the native code generator.
 Implied by :ghc-flag:`-O2`.